guilhermevialle/Deploying-Node-Server-/README.md

 ###  How to deploy?
 Open a [Render](https://dashboard.render.com/") account, log in and click on `New Web Service`, you will link your GitHub profile with Render and select your repository that contains the Node.js application with Docker and click on `Create Web Service`.

-Now when the process is finished it will create a link to the web service.
+Now when the process is finished it will create a link to the API.
 Take a look: https://api-render-2jop.onrender.com

 And that's it, it's finished!